Shubhwithai/Chatgpt_Replica/README.md

 ## Configuration
 - You need an OpenAI API key to use this chatbot.
-- The chatbot maintains a **3-message memory window** to enhance conversation continuity.

 ## Future Improvements
 - Add support for more LLMs (Llama, Claude, etc.)